So high that people die trying to get to the peak.

 At sea level, water boils at 100°C (212°F), but at higher elevations, the air pressure is lower, and the boiling point is correspondingly lower.
 This means that the temperature required to boil the wort during the brewing process is lower at higher altitudes, and the boiling time needs to be adjusted to compensate for this.

-But who can complain about your brew day being a little bit longer eh?
+But which true blue brewer would complain about their brew day being a little bit longer eh?

 When wort is boiled, it undergoes a series of chemical reactions that help to break down complex sugars into simpler ones, and also cause the precipitation of certain proteins and the isomerization of hop acids.